facebook/flow/website/en/docs/react/children.md

 Sometimes you want to enforce that your component will *only* receive a single child.
 You could use [`React.Children.only()` function][] to enforce this constraint, but you could also enforce this in Flow.
-To do this you would not wrap the type for your children in [`React.ChildrenArray<T>`](../types/#toc-react-childrenarray).
+To do this you would wrap the type for your children in [`React.ChildrenArray<T>`](../types/#toc-react-childrenarray).
 Like so: